Fukrey Returns: Plot

-After their admission into college, life in Delhi is enjoyable for Vikas "Hunny" Gulati, Dilip "Choocha" Singh, Lali, and Zafar.
-Hunny and Zafar are dating Priya and Neetu respectively, planning to marry them.

-Bholi Punjaban is released from jail after 12 months.
-She sends her henchmen to fetch the quartet.
-The four are brought to her place along with their acquaintance Pandit.
-She asks them about their plan to fool her.
-As the boys convince her, she gives them one chance and invests some money to open a Lottery Shop for them.
-People are given numbers to which they invest some money.
-Choocha begins to distribute leaflets around the city and more people invest.
-Meanwhile, Minister Babulal Bhatia who belongs to Janta Vikas Party, argues with the CM over the next election and bets him to win.
+After their admission into college, life in Delhi is enjoyable for Vikas "Hunny" Gulati, Dilip "Choocha" Singh, Lali Halwai, and Zafar Khan.
+Hunny and Zafar are dating Priya and Neetu, respectively, planning to marry them.
+However, things take a drastic turn when Bholi Punjaban is released from prison after a year.
+She sends her henchmen to track the quartet down.
+The quartet is kidnapped and brought to an underground parking along with their acquaintance, Panditji.
+There, Bholi questions them about their plan to deceive her, and as the quartet tries to convince her, she provides them with one chance and invests some money in order to open a lottery shop for them.
+People are provided with numbers to which they invest some money.
+Choocha begins to distribute brochures around the city and more people invest.
+Meanwhile, respected minister Babulal Bhatia who belongs to Janta Vikas Party, argues with the Delhi chief minister, Brijmohan, over the next election and challenges him to win.
 The police around the city conduct raids on drugs and fake lottery shops.
-After finding out the quartet's shop, Babulal orders the lottery to change the winning number that Choocha got from his dream, and everyone who invested money is angered.
-The people gather around to beat them but they escape by jumping off a flyover in the river.
-They regain consciousness at a construction area and are spotted by Panditji.
+After discovering the quartet's shop, Babulal orders the lottery to change the winning number Choocha received from his dream, and all the investors are enraged.
+As a result, the public gathers around to attack the quartet, but they all escape by jumping off a bridge into the river.
+They regain consciousness at a construction area, where they later summon Panditji as well.